bhatti/formicary/docs/architecture.md

 The formicary architecture is based on the *Leader-Follower* (or master/worker) pattern where queen-leader schedules and orchestrates execution of the graph of tasks.
-The task defines a unit of work, which is distributed among ant-workers based on the task tags and executor protocols such as Kubernetes, Docker, Shell, HTTP, etc. The queen-leader encompasses resource-manager, job-scheduler, job-launcher and job/task supervisors, where job-scheduler finds next job to execute based on resource-manager and hands-off the job to job-launcher.
+The task defines a unit of work, which is distributed among ant-workers based on the task tags and executor protocols such as Kubernetes, Docker, Shell, HTTP, Websockets, etc. The queen-leader encompasses resource-manager, job-scheduler, job-launcher and job/task supervisors, where job-scheduler finds next job to execute based on resource-manager and hands-off the job to job-launcher.
 The job-supervisor orchestrates the job execution and delegates task to the task-supervisor, which sends the request to a remote ant worker and then waits for the response.